 You must buy a car from a participating dealer

-Capital One Auto Finance loans can only be used to buy a vehicle from one of the company’s participating dealers.
-Capital One does have more than 12,000 participating dealers.
+Capital One Auto Finance loans can only be used to buy a vehicle from one of the company’s participating dealers, though there are thousands available.
 But if you have a particular dealership in mind that’s not on its list, or limited participating dealers in your area, a Capital One Auto Finance loan may not be the best option for you.

 You can apply for prequalification and shop online for a car

 Capital One’s Auto Navigator is an online tool that makes it easy to apply for prequalification for a new or used auto loan and search for vehicles within your budget, all in one place.

 Capital One Auto Finance completes a soft credit inquiry, then lets you know within minutes if you prequalify.
 From there, you can use Auto Navigator to search for cars based on a number of factors, such as make, model, mileage and distance from you.
 In the results, you can see the estimated annual percentage rate, or APR, and payment terms you might get for each car.

 If you qualify, you can bring your prequalification offer to your chosen dealer within 30 days to begin the car-buying process.
 Keep in mind that this offer isn’t a loan approval, so the rate and terms could change.

 For a refinance, you can submit a prequalification application online and can typically hear back within 24 hours.

 You won’t know final loan terms until you’re at the dealership

 Your final loan offer from Capital One Auto Finance may be different from the loan terms you prequalify for.
 This means your monthly payment could be different from what you expect — but you won’t know until you’re at the dealership and ready to buy a car.